Diallo75012/kubeadm_updating_cluster/notes.md

         value: "2"
       - name: edns0

-3) now make it more complexe by making htis example more interesting by adding a network policy as before even if not in resolv conf the pod could use the kubernetes native dns call to reach the other pod anyway, but this policy would say no ingress accepted from other namespaces for that pod specifically but the other pod would be still reachable source services can be created with name on ports which would be included in the DNS to target that port so the service behind it, can be nice to use to target the different nginx behind it with different html pages: (doc)[https://kubernetes.io/docs/concepts/services-networking/service/] o here say that network plugins are required and that we are using `Calico` already installed in the cluster and it is a prerequisite
+3) now make it more complexe by making this example more interesting by adding a network policy as before even if not in resolv conf the pod could use the kubernetes native dns call to reach the other pod anyway, but this policy would say no ingress accepted from other namespaces for that pod specifically but the other pod would be still reachable source services can be created with name on ports which would be included in the DNS to target that port so the service behind it, can be nice to use to target the different nginx behind it with different html pages: (doc)[https://kubernetes.io/docs/concepts/services-networking/service/] o here say that network plugins are required and that we are using `Calico` already installed in the cluster and it is a prerequisite
   - example from doc: